md-Gafrujama/Todo-app/README.md

+Here's a detailed README for your TodoList Application, including the Vercel link:

+TodoList Application
+Welcome to the TodoList Application, a comprehensive task management tool designed to help you stay organized and efficient.
+Built with HTML, CSS, and JavaScript, this application offers a user-friendly interface and robust features to streamline your task management process.

+Table of Contents
+Features
+Installation
+Usage
+Contributing
+License
+Vercel Link
+Features
+Add New Tasks: Easily add new tasks to your todo list.
+Mark Tasks as Completed: Check off tasks when they are done to move them to the completed section.
+Edit Existing Tasks: Modify task descriptions or details as needed.
+Delete Tasks: Remove tasks from the list that are no longer needed.
+Responsive Design: The app is designed to work well on both desktop and mobile devices.
+Prioritization: Assign priorities to tasks for better organization.
+Due Dates: Set due dates for tasks to keep track of deadlines.
+Categories: Group tasks into categories for better organization and filtering.
+Search Functionality: Search for specific tasks using keywords or phrases.
+Reminders: Receive reminders for upcoming tasks or overdue tasks.
+Collaboration: Share tasks and collaborate with others in real-time.
+Installation
+To run this TodoList Application locally, follow these steps:

+Clone the Repository:
+git clone [repository-url]
+Navigate to the Project Directory: cd todo-list-app

+Here's a detailed README for your TodoList Application, including the Vercel link:

 TodoList Application
 Welcome to the TodoList Application, a comprehensive task management tool designed to help you stay organized and efficient.
 Built with HTML, CSS, and JavaScript, this application offers a user-friendly interface and robust features to streamline your task management process.